rcrowther/Vala_CMake/README.rst

 The following sections may be specified to provide options to valadoc:

+SYMLINK_FROM_SOURCE
+  Create a symlink from the source directory to the documentation index.
+Only works on Unix, on other platforms this option is silently ignored.

 OUTPUT_DIRECTORY
-  Name an output directiory.
+  Name an output directory.
 Relative to the source root.
 Defaults to 'doc', resulting in <source_root>/doc/doc

 TARGET_NAME
   Name of the target to be formed.
 Defaults to 'doc'.

 FLAGS
   Add flags to the valadoc call.
-Valadoc uses slghtly different flags to valac, so they must be explicity set.
+Valadoc uses slightly different flags to valac, so they must be explicitly set.

 An example,::

   include(UseValadoc)
-  add_valadoc_target(BINDINGS1)
+  add_valadoc_target(BINDINGS1
+    SYMLINK_FROM_SOURCE
+    FLAGS
+      --enable-experimental
+    )

 run,::